When was the last time you slowed down and relaxed?

 Listen to podcasts.

 Podcasts have been a new thing for me that I incorporated into my self-care routine.
-Personal podcasts are abundant on Spotify and I’m going to share with you a couple of my favorite podcasts with you, from personal development to comedy.
+Personal podcasts are abundant on Spotify and I’m going to share with you a couple of my favorite podcasts, from personal development to comedy.

 Earn Your Happy by Lauren Harder